-As a Forbes contributor and women’s career coach, I receive scores of emails each month from professional women with questions about every aspect of their careers and lives.
-Some questions represent a dilemma that thousands are facing, like this one:
+As a Forbes contributor and career coach specializing in women’s professional development, I receive countless emails each month filled with questions from female professionals regarding every aspect of their lives and careers.
+Many of these inquiries represent the quandary that thousands are facing today – just like this one:

 I’m 27 and work in a corporate managerial role.
 I know I don’t like my work (and haven’t liked it for a few years) but it pays very well.
 I was promoted recently too, but still I agonize daily whether I should change careers or just leave it alone and stick with it.
 How can you tell if you should change careers or not?

 If you are questioning whether or not it is time for a career change, then I have identified 4 reliable and effective ways to determine your decision.
 Once you get acquainted with these indicators, determining the answer to “Should I stay or should I go?” will be instantaneous!